 Becky was glad to be home, after her horrible stay at Mattel’s house.

-She’d barely cared that she’d been stuck as a dog for another day; she’d spent the entire day at home recovering from the ordeal curled up in her father’s lap, snuggled into Mimi’s side as it purred loudly and occasionally gave her a loving lick.
+She’d barely cared that she’d been stuck as a dog for another day; she’d spent the entire time at home recovering from the ordeal curled up in her father’s lap, snuggled into Mimi’s side as it purred loudly and occasionally gave her a loving lick.

 She’d felt like she could sleep for a month straight, her body was so tired and sore from all the stress she’d gone through.
 And she was pretty sure she’d eaten her body weight in Isa’s homemade spaghetti (which, considering she currently only weighed four pounds, wasn’t actually all that much for her).